 - I think even the most demanding reviewers would be impressed by James McAvoy’s incredible versatility.
 That said, I was wrong to expect magical transformations.
 In fact, McAvoy relies on many devices, such as clothes and accessories changes, to reinforce the switches.
 This is not a downer, though.
 To his and Shyamalan’s credit, these devices are believably presented.

 - With all the hype about the 23 split personalities, I expected at least ten to make appearances.
 Well, didn’t happen and I was mildly disappointed.
 On hindsight, this was probably a right decision by M. Night Shyamalan.
 To do so would have made the plot terribly confusing.
 To assist differentiation of so many personalities would have required excessive use of stereotypes too.

 - Shyamalan’s masterful use of first-person perspective, and detached commentary, injects the movie with a gripping suspense that’s quite unlike most other recent horror features.
 I think the description “macabre” is really fulfilled here.
 You are unnerved, but you can’t stop watching.
 You just can’t stop watching.

-- The climatic confrontation was a little, what’s the word, lacklustre.
-Admittedly, something more dramatic would have broken the ambience of the movie.
+- The climactic confrontation was a little, what’s the word, lacklustre.
+Admittedly, something more dramatic or gory would have broken the ambience of the movie.
 But still …

 Check out my other snappy movie reviews.